-5 Best Macerating Toilets of 2021 – Reviews & Top Picks
+5 Best Macerating (Upflush) Toilets of 2024 – Reviews & Top Picks

 Installing a toilet in your basement or below the sewer line can be difficult.
 As our plumbing systems are largely run off of gravity, a standard toilet is not going to be much use if you need to add one underground.
 Thankfully, there is a simple solution to this problem.

 A macerating toilet is your best option if you need an “upflush” system.
 These handy appliances use a pump and cutter blades to turn waste into a slurry which can be siphoned “uphill”.
 The unit will allow you to create a bathroom without having to do any major construction.

 The only downside to this easy solution is picking out a macerating toilet that will work as you need it to.
 Not to worry though, we have reviewed the five best options on the market.
 In the article below, we will share the details of each unit like the installation process, the vertical feet, connection possibilities, and much more.
 We will also give you some extra tips while shopping in the buyer’s guide at the end.

 A Quick Comparison of Our Favorites in 2024

 |Saniflo Macerating Upflush Toilet Kit